A Winter Solstice Tarot Spread and Rituals

-The Winter Solstice arrives Tuesday, 21st December 2021, marking the official beginning of winter in the northern hemisphere.
-As the shortest day of the year, the sun will rise at approximately 08:38 GMT here in Ireland, and dark will fall at approximately 15:38 GMT.
-That leaves us with just over seven hours of daylight.
+The Winter Solstice marks the official beginning of winter in the northern hemisphere.
+As the shortest day of the year, it leaves us with just over seven hours of daylight here in Ireland.

 Winter is the season to look within.
 As Mother Nature busies herself with matters deep down in the earth, so too can we by retreating within and availing of self-care.
 The Winter Solstice is a wonderful time for ritual.
 Not only can you work with tarot or oracle decks, but there are lots of simple rituals you can quietly perform.